 Session Description: Every sign project is unique and holds its own challenges.
 Each stakeholder in the process has an important role – the buyer must understand and articulate their needs, the designer must translate that into a vision, the fabricator makes that vision a reality, and the permitting official must weigh the community aesthetics within the economic interests.
 What happens when things don’t go according to plan?
 This rare opportunity to hear stories of resilience from all four perspectives will show how to embrace failure and build from it.

 SRF Roundtables: Planners & Permitters – Working Together

 3:30pm – 4:30pm

-Session Description: The Sign Research Foundation provides year-round education to planners and sign code officials.
-This working session will host 50 planners from across the United States to dissect and evaluate their local sign ordinance alongside sign company professionals.
-Using the SRF Model Sign Code as guidance, each roundtable will work together to understand economic needs within the context of each individual community.
-Respecting and learning from each other is the cornerstone of building effective, consensus-based sign codes.
+Session Description: This working session will host 50 planners from across the United States to dissect and evaluate the requirements of an example sign ordinance.
+Working alongside sign company professionals, attendees will examine the administrative requirements created by municipal sign ordinances.
+Participants then will evaluate the challenges for sign companies in complying with local permitting requirements.
+Each roundtable will work together to bridge the gap between permit administrators and permit applicants.
 This session is open to all sign company employees involved in the application and approval process for sign permits.

 THURSDAY, APRIL 25

 SRF and WSSC Present: Iconic Sign Tour of Las Vegas

 Tours are at 6:30 PM and 7:30 PM – SOLD OUT